New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 A safe approach:

-• Confirm you are reading current AEWV guidance on Immigration New Zealand.
+• First, confirm you are reading current AEWV guidance on Immigration New Zealand.

-• Ask the employer for confirmation of their accreditation claim and which pathway it relates to.
+• Next, ask the employer for confirmation of their accreditation claim and which pathway it relates to.

-• Look for consistent identity signals: domain email, company registration details where applicable, consistent addresses and contact information.
+• Also look for consistent identity signals, such as a domain email, company registration details where applicable, and consistent addresses and contact information.

-• Keep screenshots or PDFs of any official guidance you relied on, with dates.
+• Finally, keep screenshots or PDFs of any official guidance you relied on, with dates.

 Your goal is not to “catch” an employer.
 It is to avoid entering a process where the fundamentals are unclear.